YousefED/SyncedStore/docs/docs/advanced/text.md

 Instead of sharing plain strings or Text instances, what if you want to create a collaborative, (google docs style) rich text editing experience?

-You can bind Reactive-CRDT to the rich text editor of your choice.
+You can bind SyncedStore to the rich text editor of your choice.
 In most cases, you'll need to bind it to a `XmlFragment` on your store.
-Here's is an example using [TipTap](https://tiptap.dev) and Reactive-CRDT:
+Here's is an example using [TipTap](https://tiptap.dev) and SyncedStore:

 ## TipTap example